Order 66: Survivors & Victims

 But being the great Jedi that he was, Obi-Wan escaped.
 With the help of Bail Organa, he was able to meet with Master Yoda at the Jedi Temple on Coruscant and broadcast a warning to all Jedi who survived Order 66 at that point, telling them not to come to Coruscant.
 Unfortunately, many had already fallen.

-After dueling Anakin Skywalker (who had become Darth Vader) on Mustafar and leaving him for dead after getting the high ground, Obi-Wan fled to Tatooine, where he would live in exile, hiding from The Inquisitorius and watching over Vader’s son, Luke Skywalker, and waiting for A New Hope to come.
-We’ll find out more about his time there in the upcoming Obi-Wan Kenobi series on Disney+, which takes place between Episode III and Episode IV.
+After dueling Anakin Skywalker (who had become Darth Vader) on Mustafar and leaving him for dead after getting the high ground, Obi-Wan fled to Tatooine, where he would live in exile, hiding from The Inquisitorius and watching over Vader’s son, Luke Skywalker, as the galaxy waited for A New Hope to come.

 Never judge him by his size, should you.
 Jedi Master Yoda is another of the most important Order 66 survivors.
 While helping the Wookiees on Kashyyyk during the Clone Wars, Order 66 was executed.
 Luckily, Yoda sensed the threat of the clones who were poised to shoot him in the back and was able to take them out.

 He helped Obi-Wan at the Jedi Temple on Coruscant before escaping.
 He stayed in solitary exile on the swampy planet Dagobah until being visited by Luke (as seen in Episode V — The Empire Strikes Back), who he trained to become a Jedi Knight.